uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/enums_and_config_params.rst

 Configuration Parameters and Enums
 ------------------------------------

-The following enum classes are defined in the ``oneapi::mkl::dft`` namespace which are used for configuring the discrete Fourier transform problem in the :ref:`onemkl_dft_descriptor` class prior to a call to :ref:`onemkl_dft_descriptor_commit`.
+The following enum classes are defined in the ``oneapi::mkl::dft`` namespace which are used for configuring the discrete Fourier transform problem in the :ref:`onemkl_dft_descriptor` classprior to a call to :ref:`onemkl_dft_descriptor_commit`.

 .. list-table::
       :header-rows: 1